ccxt/ccxt/wiki/Manual.md

 - `amount`, how much of currency you want to trade.
 This usually refers to base currency of the trading pair symbol, though some exchanges require the amount in quote currency and a few of them require base or quote amount depending on the side of the order.
 See their API docs for details.
 - `price`, how much quote currency you are willing to pay for a trade lot of base currency (for limit orders only)

-A successful call to a unified method for placing market or limit orders returns the following structure:
+A successful call to a unified method for placing market or limit orders returns the unified [order structure](#order-structure).

+Note, that some fields from the order structure returned from `createOrder` may be `undefined / None / null` if the underlying exchange API does not return that information in the response.
+In general, the user is guaranteed that the `createOrder` method will return a structure that will contain at least the order `id` and the `info`:

 ```JavaScript
 {